 If you wish to sponsor or support GSA Ireland or want to ask about a media issue, contact firstname.lastname@example.org

 If you are interested in joining a club, please go to the ‘GSA Groups’ page and make an appointment to visit one of the clubs listed via the contact details provided – you cannot be a GSA Ireland member without being a paid member of one of our local groups.
+Click HERE for a list of groups and HEREfor how to join.

 The GSA Ireland Executive Council 2017-2020 is: